bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## This tutorial covers

 - Background of Bazel and Bazel's Go support
-- Covering how rules_go and gazelle are used with Bazel and Go
+- Covering the use of rules_go with Bazel and Go
 - Creating a basic Go project for the tutorial
 - Implementing a WORKSPACE and BUILD.bazel files
 - Using gazelle to generate more WORKSPACE and BUILD.bazel updates
-- Utilzing different Bazel commands
+- Utilizing different Bazel commands
 - An overview of gazelle and Go dependency management
 - Understanding the contents of the WORKSPACE and BUILD.bazel files
 - Creating new internal dependencies and using gazelle to update bazel